Structural similarity index measure: Performance comparison

 Due to its popularity, SSIM is often compared to other metrics, including more simple metrics such as MSE and PSNR, and other perceptual image and video quality metrics.
 SSIM has been repeatedly shown to significantly outperform MSE and its derivates in accuracy, including research by its own authors and others.

 A paper by Dosselmann and Yang claims that the performance of SSIM is "much closer to that of the MSE" than usually assumed.
 While they do not dispute the advantage of SSIM over MSE, they state an analytical and functional dependency between the two metrics.
 According to their research, SSIM has been found to correlate as well as MSE-based methods on subjective databases other than the databases from SSIM's creators.
 As an example, they cite Reibman and Poole, who found that MSE outperformed SSIM on a database containing packet-loss–impaired video.
-In another paper, an analytical link between PSNR and SSIM was identified.
+In other papers, analytical links between PSNR and SSIM have been identified.
+In particular, a simple linear relationship between SSIM and (local/global, respectively) MSE is identified under some assumptions in the latter two.